 After installing the modem and the .INF file, run Windows 95 HyperTerminal (in the Program Accessories menu).
 If you haven't yet used HyperTerminal for this modem, you will have to configure HyperTerminal before it can be used.
 HyperTerminal first asks for the name of the session.
-Enter "Zypcom V.34 L-Series" or some other name and press "<CR>".
+Enter "Zypcom V.34 C-Series" or some other name and press "<CR>".
 A new screen then pops up.
 Enter a dummy telephone number such as "1234".
 Set the modem configuration.
 If the correct modem name is not displayed, scroll down the list until you see the appropriate Zypcom or Cirrus Logic name.
 Press the OK button.
 A Dial screen pops up.
 Press the Cancel button.
 You should now be able to type AT commands to the screen.

 Type "ATZ <CR>".
 Sometimes you may not see anything.
 Wait a second or two and type "AT&F <CR>", followed by "AT <CR>".
 If you get an "OK" message, then the installation works properly.
 If you get an error message from Windows 95 or if the modem does not respond with an "OK" message, then either you have a IRQ conflict or the .INF file was not installed properly.
 Look at the section entitled "Installation Problems," which appears later in this chapter.

 Note that you can download subsequent firmware into the modem without repeating the installation process; however, you cannot do this if you have downloaded new features not supported by the modem you selected in the previous installation.
 It is recommended that you remove the old Windows 95 modem setup if you repeat the installation process for the same modem.
+Please refer to the section entitled "Removing Old Modem Drivers," which appeared earlier in this chapter.